Evening Journal Prompts to Bring You Peace of Mind at Night

 Learning new things typically makes us feel we are taking steps forward.
 Writing down a new life hack you learned will make you feel fulfilled.
 Consequently, causing your mind to experience a feeling of calmness as you prepare to go to bed.

-· Was there a point that I felt the best version of myself?
+· Was there a point when I felt like the best version of myself?

 Establish if you ever felt your ideal self set in during the day.
 What were you doing at the time you felt so?
 Can you recreate the experience?
 Answer these in your night journal to boost your confidence, knowing you can achieve your best feeling.